rz501/Macaulay2-Jupyter-Kernel/README.md

 You can now use [Jupyter](http://www.jupyter.org) (Notebook or Lab) as a front-end for [Macaulay2](http://faculty.math.illinois.edu/Macaulay2/).

 M2JK is intended as a drop-in replacement for Emacs.
+Using Jupyter notebooks you can separate, store and share your Macaulay2 code and output conveniently.
-Some of the features that come with it are organizing your code into logical blocks (cells), alternative key bindings, using Markdown and TeX in-line, conveniently separating, storing, sharing and presenting your Macaulay2 code and output, and exporting to various file formats like `m2`, `ipynb`, `html`, `pdf`, etc.
+Some of the features that come with it are organizing your code into logical blocks (cells), alternative key bindings, using Markdown and TeX in-line, and exporting to various file formats like `m2`, `ipynb`, `html`, `pdf`, etc.
-A small set of "cell magic" expressions configure kernel-specific options like output mode, execution timeout and M2-executable path.
+A small set of "cell magic" expressions configure kernel-specific options like output mode, execution timeout and the M2-executable path.

 The M2JK-specific features and configuration are [documented]() as a Jupyter notebook.
 For bugs or requests, open an issue.